emmercm/www/src/blog/_if-it-doesnt-page-me.md

 - **Breaking a service [SLO](/blog/slis-slos-and-slas-what-are-they) (or an SLO error budget burn rate that will imminently cause SLO breakage).**

   Clients, internal and external, rely on services maintaining their SLOs.
 A service breaking its SLO means that there is direct customer impact.
-The service might be causing it directly, or it is somehow degrading another servicthat service is likely to degrade other services that depend on it.
-Depending on how tightly-coupled services are, that could be disastrous.
+The service might be causing it directly, or it is somehow degrading another service which is causing the customer impact.

 - **Availability issues.**